BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-1/index.md

 - Intuit
 - Shopify, etc.

-## SOAP, REST, Graphql : Which one should I choose?
+## SOAP, REST, GraphQL : Which one should I choose?
 No API format is a silver bullet.
 They all have their strengths and weaknesses.
 Deciding on the one to use depends on the need.
 When considering which one is right for you, consider what clients you will be supporting and how flexible you need to be.
 I would advise you consider the following;
 - For **SOAP**, it's use in certain situations, but is largely overshadowed as the veteran of the industry.
 - **REST** remains the go-to technology for most public APIs becuase it's more popular and most developers are used to it